MicrosoftDocs/sdk-api/sdk-api-src/content/wtypes/ne-wtypes-statflag.md

 <a href="/windows/desktop/api/objidl/ns-objidl-statstg">STATSTG</a> structure.
 If the name is omitted, there is no need for the
 <a href="/windows/desktop/api/objidl/nf-objidl-ilockbytes-stat">ILockBytes::Stat</a>,
 <a href="/windows/desktop/api/objidl/nf-objidl-istorage-stat">IStorage::Stat</a>, and
-<a href="/windows/desktop/api/objidl/nf-objidl-istream-stat">IStream::Stat</a> methods methods to allocate and free memory for the string value of the name, therefore the method reduces time and resources used in an allocation and free operation.
+<a href="/windows/desktop/api/objidl/nf-objidl-istream-stat">IStream::Stat</a> methods to allocate and free memory for the string value of the name, therefore the method reduces time and resources used in an allocation and free operation.

 ### -field STATFLAG_NOOPEN:2